jakemath/Blockchain-ETL/README.md

 The `onChain` key specifies whether the task should be run using the Hardhat Runtime Environment.
 This enables lower-level blockchain interactions leveraging `hardhat` and `ethers.js`.
 These tasks should be defined as `hardhat` tasks and imported into `hardhat.config.js`.
 See `tasks/uniswapOnChain.js` for an example.

 ### Docker Image
-Task containers are built on top of the full `node.js` image - the project `package.json` further specifies `hardhat` and `ethers.js` as dependencies.
+Task containers are built on a `node.js` base image - the project `package.json` further specifies `hardhat` and `ethers.js` as dependencies.
 These libraries enable one to interact with blockchain networks at low levels - see the `stream-pairs` task in `tasks/uniswapOnChain.js` for an example.

 ### Docker Compose
 Each distinct task should be added as a distinct `service` in `docker-compose.yml`.
 One can easily customize the configurations for a specific task to suit one's purposes.
 Unless otherwise specified, all task containers share the same `node_modules` folder as a mounted volume.
-This means project dependencies need only be downloaded once in deployment, regardless of the number of tasks.
+This means project dependencies only need to be downloaded once in deployment, regardless of the number of tasks.

 Alongside the `task` containers is the `db` container, which is built off the `postgresql` base image.
 This serves as the database for all tasks.
 The ORM client can be accessed and configured via `src/db/client.js`.

 ### Single-Host Architecture
 ![Design](design.png)

 By supporting many different data feeds on the same machine, the single-host architecture effectively maximizes server resources.
 A true production-grade data platform, however, may seek to decouple the various components into a distributed system, like the diagram below illustrates.

 ### Distributed Architecture
 ![Distributed Design](distributed_design.png)

 In the distributed architecture, all individual components are decoupled into their own services across various nodes.
 This architecture could be built using a multi-host container orchestration service such as Kubernetes or Docker Swarm.